jbock-java/jbock/README.md

 MyArguments args = MyArguments_Parser.create().parseOrExit(argv);
 ````

-This will shutdown the JVM with an exit code of `0`, and print
+This time, `parseOrExit` will shut down the JVM with an exit code of `0`, and print
 usage information to standard out.

+This will only work if `--help` is the first (or only) element of the input array.

 To disable the special meaning of the `--help` token, use
 `@CommandLineArguments(allowHelpOption = false)`.